avigailtaylor/GeneFEAST/README.md

 - A YAML config file.
 You can create one using [this template](config_template.yml).

 In addition, you can also provide GeneFEAST with:
 - Pre-made PNG images for significantly enriched/ over-represented terms.
-One example might be KEGG pathway images generated as part of the FEA analysis.
+One example might be KEGG pathway images generated as part of the FEA.
+  - For each FEA being summarised you have the option of providing a directory (folder) containing at most one image for each enriched/ over-represented term identified in that FEA.
+  - The path for this directory will be given along with the FEA results and genes of interest files (described above), when the main call to GeneFEAST is made.
+Note that these paths will be provided in a simple **Meta input** file which you will need to compose prior to running GeneFEAST.
+Instructions for writing this file are in the next section, below.
+  - > **IMPORTANT**
+    > - GeneFEAST automatically generates a GO heirarchy for all terms with a Type string starting "GO" (or "go", "Go", and "gO"; case is ignored).
+So if you provide a corresponding image for such a term, this will be ignored.
+The work around here is to change the Type field in the FEA file to be something other than a string starting with "GO" (or "go", "Go", and "gO").
+    > - Similarly, for MSIGDB terms, GeneFEAST will always try to include an HTML tabular description of the term, and any provided image will be ignored.
+As for GO terms, the work around here is to change the Type field in the FEA file to be something other than a string starting with "MSIGDB" (or any other case variant).
 - Extra annotations for genes.
   - Sometimes, you may wish to keep track of an *a priori* set of interesting genes, for example those that are members of a particular biological signature, throughout the GeneFEAST report.
 To do this, you can provide GeneFEAST with an extra annotation (EA) file.
 The EA file is a headerless, comma delimited file with one extra annotation per row, and two columns: The first column is the extra annotation name, and the second column is a "/" delimited list of genes annotated with the extra annotation.
   - Each extra annotation will be displayed as an additional row at the top of the term-gene heatmap panel in the split heatmap that is created for each community of terms (similarly for each meta-community of communities).